kaztakata/celonis-hacks/content/posts/2021-06-12-calculate-multi-dimentional-kpis.md

 ---

-This post's program can be [downloeded here](../../examples/o2c_analysis_20210612.json) then push to your environment by content-cli.
+This post's program can be [downloaded here](../../examples/o2c_analysis_20210612.json) then push to your environment by content-cli.

 ---